 -- Chennai (capital of Tamil Nadu on the southeastern coast): India's fourth-largest city has celebrations along Kamarajar Salai and at Marina Beach.

--- Kolkata (eastern India and one-time capital under British rule): Its parade winds along along Red Road near the Maidan.
+-- Kolkata (eastern India and one-time capital under British rule): Its parade winds along Red Road near the Maidan.